TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 Much better.
 Now I have an explicit top level page for the monorepo as a whole that picks up the `name` option.
 The navigation hierarchy highlighting works properly and makes it clear that there are two separate pages.

 Interestingly, the package page concatenates the `@packageDocumentation` TSDoc comment and the package README.
-Will need to think about what I want to do here.
+I'll need to think about what I want to do here.

 # Cross-Package Links